 We hope that you will find this document useful, and it will help you to complete successfully your first year at University.
 If you consider that there is information which could usefully be added, or if you discover an error, please inform either Nicholas d'Ambrumenil, who is in overall charge of the teaching, or Michael Pounds who is the Director of Student Experience.

 In addition to your physics you will start the Business Studies component of your degree in preparation for the final year.

 In brief, this year's course has been designed with the following aims and objectives.

-- To build on, and extend, topics already introduced in year 1 and to largely complete the Physics component of the degree.
+- To build on, and extend, topics already introduced in year 1.

-- To introduce new topics - particularly those pertaining to Business Studies - some of which will be developed next year.
+- To introduce new topics - some of which will be developed in subsequent years.

 - To prepare for future project work by means of the Physics Skills module.
 This provides experience of retrieving information from the scientific literature and of writing formal reports.
 It also provides an opportunity to study topics which might not be covered in formal lectures.

-- To develop and refine students' expertise in experimentation.
+- To develop and refine students' expertise in both experimentation and computation.